Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Curves of secondary tangencies

 The next lemma is the first step in proving the existence of local tangency curves.
-In particular, we prove that each parameter in $\mathcal{B}_n$ corresponding to a map having a secondary tangency of type $n_0$ can be locally enlarged to create a curve.
-Each point on this curve corresponds to a map with a $n_0$ secondary tangency.
-This result is achieved by implementing and using the implicit function theorem. \begin{lem} Let $(t^*, a^*)\in {\mathcal{B}_n}$ be a parameter corresponding to a map with a secondary tangency of type $n_0$.
-Then there exist $\epsilon>0$ and a smooth curve such that, for all $t\in[t^*-\epsilon, t^*+\epsilon]$ the parameter $(t,b_{n,n_0}(t))$ corresponds to a map with a secondary tangency of type $n_0$.
-Moreover
+In particular, we prove that each parameter in $\mathcal{B}_n$ corresponding to a map having a secondary tangency of type $n_0$ is contained in a local curve.
+Each point on this curve corresponds to a map with a $n_0$ secondary tangency. \begin{lem} Let $(t_{n_0}, a_{n_0})\in {\mathcal{B}_n}$ be a parameter corresponding to a map with a secondary tangency of type $n_0$.
+Then there exist $\epsilon>0$ and a smooth curve such that, for all $t\in[t_{n_0}-\epsilon, t_{n_0}+\epsilon]$ the parameter $(t,b_{n,n_0}(t))$ corresponds to a map with a secondary tangency of type $n_0$.
+Moreover, the slopes of the curves $b_{n,n_0}$ tend exponentially fast to zero, namely